DougBeney/word-count/README.md

 By default, this script sleeps for 100 milliseconds in between checking URLs.

 You could set a custom amount by editing the `timeout` variable in the script.

+## Get Word Count of HTML Element

+You can edit the element targeting by editing the script's `element` and `element_attrs` variables